-In order to remain a bona fide graduate student in the department, the student must maintain an overall B average in all courses attempted.
+To remain a graduate student in good standing, the student must maintain an overall B average in all courses attempted.
 Any time this condition is not met the student will lose all financial support and must reapply for acceptance into the program.